 While the investigation into the deadly incident remains under investigation, police indicated that the Taurus driver did not see the motorcycle as he pulled away from the stop sign and into the intersection.
 Even if no criminal charges were to be filed in this case, that does not preclude the family of the deceased motorcyclist from pursuing a wrongful death lawsuit in association with the mortal event.
 In fact, this may potentially be an option if further investigation were to yield evidence suggesting that another party’s negligence led to the death of the motorcyclist.

 Individuals who prevail in a wrongful death lawsuit might receive financial compensation for the losses they suffered on account of the car accident.
 The damages sought in a wrongful death lawsuit usually involve a significant sum of money.
-That, in part, is why it is important for bereaved families to seek out the counsel and resources of an attorney with experience in wrongful death claims.
+That, in part, is why it is important for bereaved families to seek out the counsel and resources of a Newport Beach personal injury lawyer, like those at Callahan & Blaine, with experience in wrongful death claims.

 Source: NBC San Diego , “Motorcyclist Strikes Car, Dies in Vista“, Andie Adams, October 22, 2014